 What is the Dimi?

-The Dimi is built upon two Diminished 7th chords a whole step apart.
-One blow, and one draw.
-Even more simply, the layout has a blow/draw whole step in each hole, with a half step interval between the draw of one hole and the blow of the next.
+Either form of the the Dimi is (most typically, but not always) built upon two diminished 7th chords a whole step apart.
+One blow chord and one draw chord.
+This results in a blow/draw whole step in each hole, with a half step interval between the draw of one hole and the blow of the next.

-The Dimi has a slide, which raises each pitch a half step when pressed.
+The Dimi Chromatic has a slide, which (most typically, but not always) raises each pitch a half step when pressed.